 Thank you to Dr. J. K. Morton, Professor Emeritus, University of Waterloo, for verifying the identification of several plant species.
 Specimens of plant species, new or significant for Waterloo Region, are deposited with the Herbarium, University of Waterloo.

-In addition, in 2002, two species not previously known in Waterloo Region and presumed to be candidates for the list of Regionally Significant plants, were found.
+In 2002, two species not previously known in Waterloo Region and presumed to be candidates for the list of Regionally Significant plants, were found.
 One plant species found, Harbinger-of-Spring (Erigenia bulbosa), is nationally rare.

 The significant species list not only serves to protect these plants but also to recognize and assess the quality of habitats in Waterloo Region.